AdamZikmund/strapi-provider-upload-digitalocean/README.md

 - **secret** : [Space access secret](https://cloud.digitalocean.com/account/api/tokens)
 - **endpoint** : Base URL of the space (e.g. 'fra.digitaloceanspaces.com')
 - **space** : Name of the space in the Digital Ocean panel.
-- **directory** : Optional name of the sub-directory you want to store your files in.
+- **directory** : Name of the sub-directory you want to store your files in.
+(Optionnal - e.g. '/example')
-- **cdn** : Optional CDN Endpoint - URL of the cdn of the space (Optionnal - e.g. 'https://cdn.example.com')
+- **cdn** : CDN Endpoint - URL of the cdn of the space (Optionnal - e.g. 'https://cdn.example.com')

 ## How to use